freifunk-berlin/config.berlin.freifunk.net/README.md

     $ cp config.cfg.dist config.cfg
     $ vim config.cfg                    # add MAIL_PORT = 1025 for development

+We use flask-migrate for database creation and migrations.
+To create our database and tables you have to use the following commands:

+    $ python manage.py db init
+    $ python manage.py db migrate
+    $ python manage.py db upgrade

 Dev Server (including dev smtp server for emails)